LiamMorrow/Oatmilk/README.md

 ### Fluent Syntax

 Many people use the [csharpier](https://github.com/belav/csharpier) formatter to format their code.
-Unfortunately, the way that it chops arguments produces somewhat less than nice to read Detestable test code, as it will put the description of the test on a new line:
+Unfortunately, the way that it chops arguments produces somewhat less than nice to read Oatmilk test code, as it will put the description of the test on a new line:

 ```cs
 It(